 Thank you to Lisa R from Alameda County Clean Water Program/Our Water Our World who joined us at Laurel Ace on Saturday.
 We’re very grateful to Ronni and Pam from the Alameda County Beekeepers Association for bringing their Observation Hive and delicious local honey on Sunday!

 20% of all live goods sold during the Oakland Fall Pollinator Weekend were donated to Oakland’s Pollinator Posse!

 Marin Ace’s 4th Annual Fall Pollinator Event – 2017:

-Marin Ace encourages you to have plants in your garden this fall and winter that bees and other pollinators can forage over the winter.
+Marin Ace encourages you to have plants in your garden every fall and winter that bees and other pollinators can forage over the winter.

 We were delighted to partner with the Marin Beekeepers Association for our fourth annual Fall Pollinator Event – October 14&15, when 20% of all plants and seeds purchased that weekend were donated to the Bee and Butterfly Habitat Fund.

 Due to that week’s devastating fires in the North Bay, on Friday 10/13/17: Marin Ace announced they would double-match the donation from the 2017 Fall Pollinator Event – another 20% of proceeds from the weekend’s live goods sales will be donated in plants and supplies to replenish bee habitats after the Northern California Fires.
 Everyone involved in the planning of this year’s pollinator event was so sorry to hear that at least 12 beekeepers lost everything in the fires – including their bees.

 Special events from 11am-3pm on Saturday included: